Skip to main content

 Es Kelapa Muda (Young Coconut Water)

-A refreshing drink made from the water of a young coconut.
-It's naturally hydrating and slightly sweet.
+Water drawn straight from a young coconut, naturally hydrating and slightly sweet.

 juiceCold